ryanatkn/earbetter/README.md

 but that requires some kind of server infrastructure.
 For now I'm accepting content submissions in this repo, so we get the benefit having a lot of static content without needing a server.
-I'm open to input -- for now, feel free to open PRs with your exported data following [the default example](src/lib//projects/default-project.ts), or email me if you don't use GitHub.
+I'm open to input but I'm hesitant to operate any kind of service or add non-static dependencies -- for now, you're invited to open PRs with your exported data following [the default example](src/lib//projects/default-project.ts), or email me if you don't use GitHub.